eatmaja/PPOS_MP/README.md

 ## 👋 Introduction

-Personal Point of Sale (sorce code OSPOS) is a web-based point of sale system.
+Personal Point of Sale (source code OSPOS) is a web-based point of sale system.
 The application is written in PHP, uses MySQL (or MariaDB) as the data storage back-end, and has a simple but intuitive user interface.

 The latest `3.4.1` version is a complete overhaul of the original software.
 It uses CodeIgniter 4 as a framework and is based on Bootstrap 3 using Bootswatch themes.
 Along with improved functionality and security.